 This section describes all the phases involved in a wave.
 The section also outlines activities to be performed by Manulife and Microsoft migration team at various stages.
 Migration start day of every wave is being referred as “T”.
 T is Monday of migration week for every wave.

-Here is the typical wave plan with timelines for any wave.
-(Zoom in 250% for better clarity)
+Here is the typical wave plan with start day of each phase for any wave.
+(Zoom in 150% for better clarity)